akshita-singh-2000/Ecommerce-Data-Management-System/README.md

 E-commerce is a major source of data these days.
 Millions of orders are being place and delivered each day.
 The following project “E-Commerce Data Management System” can be looked at as a proof of concept (POC) about managing the e-commerce data and using it for analytical purposes at a large scale.

 ### Problem Statement:
-Prior to the development of the internet, customers had to physically visit a store to make purchases, but this is no longer the case.
-People can now purchase goods online from the comfort of their homes.
+Following the COVID-19 pandemic, there has been a noticeable trend in which people prefer to buy goods online from the convenience and safety of their own homes.
 This has resulted in the expansion of the e-commerce market.
 Due to this, tons of data are produced and stored every second.
 Modern information technology is required to manage this e-commerce system due to the growing number of people engaging in electronic commerce.

 The e-commerce sector depends heavily on databases, and in the current environment, an ecommerce company's performance is directly related to how well it has optimized its database and so, efficient data management is crucial.
 Along with it, identifying trends and relevant conclusions